isolomon97/phonebook/README.md

 * When you have to resize, you should also count the number of probes you make reinserting each elements.
 * In quadratic probing, you will have to reinsert all elements during resizing for hard deletion, because there will not be a cluster for quadratic probing.
-* For all hash table for soft deletion, we do not utilize tombstone for insertion.
+* For all hash tables employing soft deletion, we *do not* utilize tombstones for insertion.
 (That is, when you try to insert an element, we only use next null cell for insertion.)
 * Resize policy:
-   1. Check if 50% < (number of elements + number of tombstone) / capacity.
+   1. Check if 50% < (number of elements + number of tombstones) / capacity.
-   2. Do not reinsert tombstone back into the table.
+   2. Do not reinsert tombstones back into the table.
-   3. You may choose to enlarge the capacity, or remain the capacity during the resize.
+   3. You may choose to enlarge the capacity, or retain the capacity during the resize.
+* For Separate Chaining, let `KVPairList` do the work of probe-counting for you!

 ## FAQs